-Paul Rose and Professor Yadvinder Malhi have been awarded the Society’s two Royal Medals.
+Chair of the British Caving Association, Andy Eavis, and Dr Rita Gardner CBE FAcSS, Chief Executive of the Academy of Social Sciences, have been awarded the Society’s two prestigious Royal Medals.
 The Royal Medals are approved by Her Majesty the Queen, and are among the highest honours of their kind in the world.
-Previous recipients include Sir David Attenborough, Professor Diana Liverman and Lindsey Hilsum.
+They have been presented since the 1830s and past recipients include Sir David Attenborough, Professor Diana Liverman and Lindsey Hilsum.

 Her Majesty the Queen has approved the award of the Royal Medals as follows:

 The Society’s Council has made the following awards:

 Ordnance Survey Awards (two awards)

 Alfred Steers Dissertation Prize